fenago/kubernetes-course/md/Lab_11.md

 documentation at this link:
 <https://v3.helm.sh/docs/faq/#changes-since-helm-2>.

-Detailed coverage of Helm is beyond the scope of this book, but the fundamentals covered here serve as a great starting point, and also put into perspective how different tools and technologies can work together to remove several hurdles of complex application orchestration in
+Detailed coverage of Helm is beyond the scope of this course, but the fundamentals covered here serve as a great starting point, and also put into perspective how different tools and technologies can work together to remove several hurdles of complex application orchestration in